GabeScott/standard-works-vault/General Conference/1994 October - Priceless Principles for Success.md

 # Priceless Principles for Success

-*By Claudio R. M. Costa - Of the Seventy*
+By Elder Claudio R. M. Costa - *Of the Seventy*

 *Given in the October session of the 1994 General Conference*